Preparing for emergencies

 Respond to emergencies safely

-The Dairy Australia website has a series of extreme weather information pages.
-Resources include a Dairy farm emergency preparedness checklist, to help farmers prepare for and reduce the potential for injury and property damage.
+Dairy Australia’s website has a series of extreme weather information (including bush fire).
+Resources include a Dairy farm emergency preparedness checklist to help farmers prepare for and reduce the potential for injury and property damage.

 Have a procedure for contacting the local emergency services and hospital, ambulance and medical centre.
 Display the procedure along with the contact telephone numbers near readily accessible and working telephones or other communication systems and at first aid stations.